Soro82/book-horse-riding-lesson/README.md

 #### Popular Horses(Logged In)

-* When the user is logged in the "Login" button changes to a "Book Now" button.
+* When the user is logged in, the "Login" button changes to a "Book Now" button.
 * When clicked the button will open the "Make Booking" page allowing the user to book a lesson with the horse selected.

 ![Popular Horses(Logged In)](documentation/screenshots/desktop/popular_horses_logged_in.png)